AceBreadman/Monkeverse/README.md

 * Minimal reliance upon external packages & code to minimise maintenance requirements
 * Minimization of social-media features to bare essentials, to minimise complexity
 * <b>Simplified</b> utilities to enhance/enable online social interaction, similar to existing social media platforms
+* <b>Trust</b>: User trust will make it acceptable for Monke branding to act as a shell; enveloping other projects whether open source or commercial.
+The key design goal is user trust/reuse/packaging.
+Monke products are an endorsement for user safety, transparency, & only ethical pattern usage

 # Blue-sky goals: